Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Background and Overview

 \subsection{Independent Q-Learning (IQL)}

-In IQL, each agent $i$ independently maintains and updates its own Q-function $Q_i(s_i, a_i)$ using Eq.~\ref{eq:qlearning-update}, treating other agents as part of the environment.
-This avoids the scalability issue of joint spaces but suffers from non-stationarity and poor credit assignment due to local, individual rewards~\cite{albrecht2024marl_book}.
-Full pseudocode is provided in Appendix~\ref{app:algorithms}.
+In IQL, each agent $i$ independently maintains and updates its own Q-function $Q_i(s, a_i)$ using Eq.~\ref{eq:qlearning-update}, treating other agents as part of the environment \cite{albrecht2024marl_book}.
+In this study, agents observe the joint state $s$; the joint-state variant of IQL is detailed in Section~\ref{sec:learning-algs}.